Spend a semester living in Europe (and traveling all around) but read these books first to get prepared.

 Anne Frank's story is incredibly raw and real because her thoughts are documented while the events are actually happening to her.
 It is amazing!

 A classic by Charles Dickens.
 A Tale of Two Cities is set in London and Paris, before and after the revolutionary war.
 This book really paints a picture of what life would have been like during that time and helps you visualize it vividly.
 It's a great read if you know you'll be visiting Paris or England, and is really rich in history.

 Von Trapp Family Singers

-Not only is Austria gorgeous but it is home to a story most of us have heard in the musical "The Sound of Music".
-This is a memoir written by Maria von Trapp and you will learn a lot more about the family and their experience than you will in the musical.
+This is a memoir written by Maria von Trapp and you will learn a lot more about the family and their experience than you will in the musical, "The Sound Of Music"

 Maria starts working for the Von Trapps while deciding if she should become a nun.
 She falls in love with the children and eventually with their father (spoiler!).
 The family ends up fleeing from Austria so the father does not have to be a commander in the German army.
 Read the book, and while you're at it watch the movie; it's a classic you can't miss!

 You can take Sound of Music Tours in Austria where you will learn more about the Von Trapps and visit places from the musical.